 - Constant Contact provides AI content suggestions in email templates and campaigns.

-According to the research, personalization and relevance can very well double open and click rates.
+According to research, personalization and relevance can more than double open and click rates.
 However, AI will only be of help if it is used to implement a clear strategy.

 SMS & Multichannel Campaigns